CDC Services Page

 CDC client presses may use the digital printing center within the CDC warehouse and all related digital file storage and information systems in order to keep slow-selling titles in print, to provide units when a title runs out of stock unexpectedly, and to test the demand for titles that are being issued in paperback.
-Roughly 5,000 paperback titles are currently produced in this system.
+More than 5,000 paperback titles are currently produced in this system.
 The digital printing center is connected to the CPUB fulfillment system; a printing is triggered when an order puts a title in the program out of stock.
-A preset number of units (as few as two up three-hundred) are printed with the needed units shipping with the order and the rest put in inventory.
+A preset number of units (as few as two up three hundred) are printed with the needed units shipping with the order and the rest put in inventory.
 Once a print order is completed and posted into inventory, the client press is automatically notified via e-mail.

-To further assist client presses in their e-book initiatives, the CDC has entered umbrella sales agreements with Amazon Kindle, Sony e-Reader, Barnes and Noble Nook, Chegg and Kobo that offer favorable sales terms to CDC clients who sign the necessary contract addendums, with BiblioVault being the sole source of file and metadata deliveries.
+To further assist client presses in their e-book initiatives, the CDC has entered umbrella sales agreements with Amazon Kindle, Sony e-Reader, Barnes and Noble Nook, Chegg, and Kobo that offer favorable sales terms to CDC clients who sign the necessary contract addendums, with BiblioVault being the sole source of file and metadata deliveries.

 Electronic Order Fulfillment

-E-book files stored in the BiblioVault are delivered with their TMM metadata to an extensive list of electronic vendors or can be sold directly from the Press’ own website with BiblioVault fulfilling the electronic delivery upon completion of the e-book purchase.
+E-book files stored in the BiblioVault are delivered with their TMM metadata to an extensive list of electronic vendors or can be sold directly from the Press’s own website with BiblioVault fulfilling the electronic delivery upon completion of the e-book purchase.
 Automated delivery of electronic review copies is also supported through the BiblioVault website.